izabelacloud/just-tech-news/readme.md

 ## Description

-The Just Tech News application is a tech news website where users can post, upvote, and comment on links to news articles that has a robust backend using APIs, Sequelize, MYSQL.
+The Just Tech News application is a tech news website where users can post, upvote, and comment on links to news articles that has a robust backend using APIs, Sequelize and bcrypt for password hashing/encryption.

 ## Table of Contents